 The floor of Rainbow Stream shelter has the original baseball- bat style saplings.
 Only in Maine.
 Not so comfortable for sleeping on a thin foam mat.
 My Neo Air had no problem with it.

 The only uphill of the day was just 400′ of elevation over the always astounding Rainbow Ledges.
 Joe and I took a break here.
 We had an 18 year old female thru-hiker named Sprout take our picture.
 I was in awe that a young woman just out of high school could arrive at Katahdin looking as fresh as a spring daisy after 5 months on the AT.

 After we descended the Ledges, the trail meandered through a Lord of the Rings landscape.

 When we reached Millinocket, we bee-lined it to the AT Cafe, where I phoned up Ole Man to find out how the thru-hiker evacuation played out.

 Ole Man said that he has usually just one thru-hiker case every year that leaves a bad taste in his mouth.
 I was the guy that made that happen in 2014!
-Ole Man let me know that there were no hard feelings between him and I. I volunteered to cover the charges that the felow rang up, but Ole man would have noting to do with me paying.
+Ole Man let me know that there were no hard feelings between him and I. I volunteered to cover the charges that the fellow rang up, but Ole Man would have noting to do with me paying.

 So Ole Man would get in his Suburban yet again, probably sometime soon, to evacuate the next injured hiker.
-I hope that hiker, has a means to pay for the time, gas, and lodging that Ole Man would offer, as he does day after day, many times a day, in assisting the genuine thru-hikers as they experience all the jewels along the path that the Appalachian Trail has to offer.
+I hope that hiker, has a means to pay for the time, gas, and lodging that Ole Man would offer, as he does day after day, many times a day, in assisting hikers as they experience all the jewels along the path that the Appalachian Trail has to offer.